Project-Apollo-Forecast/Project-Apollo/README.md

 ***

 ### Project Description:
 - This project predicts the next quarter's revenue for a U.S. Blue Chip company.
 A blue chip company is simply a large company that is well-established, financially sound, and has an excellent reputation.
 These companies must make decisions about how to posture their resources to meet customer demand and optimize revenue.
 How many trucks should Ford build?
 How much coffee should Starbucks buy?
 This project takes a dataset consisting of 80 quarters worth (20 years) of 38 different national economic, social, political, and environmental measures.
-It uses that data to train a machine-learning model to use this quarter's data to predict next quarter's revenue for three blue-chip companies: Ford, Starbucks, and AT&T.
+It uses that data to train a machine-learning model to use previous quarter's data to predict next quarter's revenue for three blue-chip companies: Ford, Starbucks, and AT&T.

 ### Project Goal:
 - The goal is to use generic data available to the public rather than industry-specific data or company-specific data to make a good total revenue prediction, better than predicting the average.